HarmonyOS: Hardware

 HarmonyOS platform was not designed for a single device at the beginning but developed as a distributed operating system for various devices with memory sizes ranging from 128KB to over 4GB.
 Hence, the hardware requirements are flexible for the operating system and it may only need 128KB of memory for a variety of smart terminal devices.

 Devices

 Harmony OS largely powers Huawei devices.
 This includes current smartphones, tablets, laptops, and smartwatches.

-The following current devices use Harmony OS with the Harmonys OS microkernel instead of the Android AOSP core.
+The following current devices use Harmony OS with the HarmonyOS microkernel instead of the Linux kernel.